wkirui/wkirui.github.io/_posts/2020-10-11-Creating Personal Data For Deep Learning Models.md

 Lucky for us, fastai has a nice [image cleaner](https://fastai1.fast.ai/widgets.image_cleaner.html) that we can use to delete those images that our model wasn't sure about.
 <script src="https://gist.github.com/wkirui/f04387342963bffe0d5603d8032ba433.js"></script>

-Deleting those poorly labeled images and training the model again our model accuracy increases to 78%.
+Deleting poorly labeled images from data and training the model again increases our accuracy to 78%.
 This is close enough to get a buy-in from management.
 Now we need to further tweak our model for better perfomance when we start receiving images from the field.